 NeuQ guarantees user SLOs while maximizing data analytics throughput.
 To this end, we do not treat data analytics simply as a best effort workload.
 Instead, our aim is to schedule it as aggressively as the system allows without violating user SLOs.
 We stress that the above performance targets are by no means a limitation of the proposed hybrid model.
-Incorporating different targets (e.g., deadlines) for completion of data-analytics workload are also easily handled, as we show here
+Incorporating different targets (e.g., deadlines) for completion of data-analytics workload are also easily handled, as we show here.

 The proposed approach is fully automatic and robust.
-We validate its correctness and efficiency via trace-driven simulation using two case studies: (1) enterprise traces from Wikipedia [4] and (2) arrival traces in a scaled-out storage back-end of a mid-size web service provider that we have
+We validate its correctness and efficiency via trace-driven simulation using two case studies: 1) enterprise traces from Wikipedia [4] and 2) arrival traces in a scaled-out storage back-end of a mid-size web service provider that we have also used in prior work.
+Our extensive experimental evaluation shows that the prediction of the user traffic arrival intensity and data analytics completion time is remarkably accurate.
+More importantly, compared to other state-of-the-art scheduling approaches, the proposed solution strictly meets user SLOs while serving aggressively data analytics workloads.

 This paper is organized as follows.
-Section 2 presents experimental numbers of a multi-tiered storage system that motivate this work.
-Section 3 presents the hybrid model: the machine learning model for traffic intensity prediction and the queueing model.
-Section 4 presents extensive experimental evaluation via trace driven simulations to verify the correctness and effectiveness of the proposed methodology.
-Section 5 discusses related work.
-We conclude in Sect.
-6.
+Section II presents experimental numbers of a multi-tiered storage system that motivate this work.
+Section III presents the hybrid model: the machine learning model for traffic intensity prediction and the queueing model.
+Section IV presents extensive experimental evaluation via trace driven simulations to verify the correctness and effectiveness of the proposed methodology.
+Section V discusses related work.
+We conclude in Section VI.